 3.2.1 INITIAL SCREENING

-All applications are screened by the expert staff member from the Icelandic Center for Research.
-Incomplete applications and applications where IRF rules have not been followed are rejected without further review, and the applicant is notified of that outcome.
+All applications are screened by the relevant expert staff member from Rannís.
+Incomplete applications and applications where IRF rules (in this handbook) have not been followed are rejected without further review, and the applicant is notified of that outcome.